 Scholarly Commons Citation

 West, Robin, "Authority, Autonomy, and Choice: The Role of Consent in the Moral and Political Visions of Franz Kafka and Richard Posner" (1985).
 Georgetown Law Faculty Publications and Other Works.
-Paper 489.
+489.

 Law and Economics Commons, Law and Society Commons, Legal History Commons, Public Law and Legal Theory Commons